jcavell/security-guide-for-developers/README.md

 - test in an environment configured like live (infrastructure, replication, TLS etc.) with similar data profiles (but not with live data) as early as possible
 - any testing against live data in non prod environments (even if scrubbed / anonymised) needs appropriate signoff
 - use Continuous Integration (CI) and ensure good automated unit, integration, acceptance, smoke, performance, security tests
-- underatke an IT Health Check (ITHC, [Penetration Test, Pen Test](https://en.wikipedia.org/wiki/Penetration_test)) for new services or significant changes
+- undertake an IT Health Check (ITHC, [Penetration Test, Pen Test](https://en.wikipedia.org/wiki/Penetration_test)) for new services or significant changes
 - consider use of a version of [chaos monkey](http://www.ibm.com/developerworks/library/a-devops4/) e.g. [Simian Army](https://github.com/Netflix/SimianArmy) to test random instance failures

 ## Running application

 - always use HTTPS (ensure you use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) 1.2)
+- ensure SSL certificates cover the domain and sub-domains, are current and from a trusted Certificate Authority
 - web applications must use a properly configured Web Application Firewall [(WAF)](https://www.owasp.org/index.php/Web_Application_Firewall) e.g. [NAXSI](https://github.com/nbs-system/naxsi)
 - remove unnecessary functionality and code
 - if exceptions occur, fail securely
 - monitor metrics e.g. [Sysdig](http://www.sysdig.org/)
 - create audit for successful and unsuccessful login attempts, unsuccessful authorisation attempts, logouts etc.
 - disable unused [HTTP methods](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html)
-- restrict all applications and services to running with the minimum set of privileges
+- restrict all applications and services to running with the minimum set of privileges / permissions
 - isolate dev environments from the production network, and allow access to dev from authorised users only (dev environments can be a common attack vector)

 ## Validation